 Nathaniel: The old saying of “mind your nickels and dimes and the dollars will start to make cents” comes to mind.
 It’s all about the small victories to win the battle.

-- In the “post-COVID” world, what do you believe will set apart a brewery that simply survives, from one that thrives?
+- What do you believe will set apart a brewery that simply survives, from one that thrives?

 Charlie: Quality will set people apart, but also embracing your concept.
 I think it’s harder these days to be a brewery that makes everything.
 Jumping to a trend just makes your brand conception weaker in my mind.
 Cash flow and keeping your debt low I think is really important.
 If you’re a newer brewery, or thinking of opening one, hire a consultant and reach out to others (in the industry).

 Thomas: It’s hard to say if the public will still remain abundantly cautious in regard to disease and sickness, and what that “abundant caution” would look like.
 I think the desire for strong takeaway options is here to stay, so that will be important to bolster, as will desires for extra cleanliness and touchless sales systems.

 Nathaniel: Breweries are all about innovation, logistics and relationships.
 Finding new ways to keep your costs in check, keep track of your kegs/accounts payable, remain relevant and still remaining on good terms with your customers is the challenge.